 The offense is punishable by:

-- custody in state prison for up to eight years, or
+- custody in state prison for three, six, or eight years, or

 - felony (or formal) probation.

 Our California criminal defense attorneys will explain the following in this article:

 - 1. How does California law define the crime of rape?